These are the Best Mechanical Keyboards to buy in 2022

 The PC market continues to make headlines due to the global chipset crisis, not to mention the scarcity of GPUs worldwide.
-But today, we are looking at an important PC component that’s often overlooked or is usually an afterthought when buying or building a PC, despite being a key member of the board.
-There are tons of keyboards available in various shapes and sizes at different price points, and we’ve got a list of some of the best mechanical keyboards that you should consider for your next purchase.
+But today, we’re looking at an important PC component that’s often overlooked or is usually an afterthought when buying or building a PC, despite being a key member of the board.
+There are many keyboards available in various shapes and sizes at different price points, and we’ve got a list of some of the best mechanical keyboards you should consider for your next purchase.

 Why should you buy a Mechanical Keyboard?